zachpmanson/notes/notes/Notes/Internet/Internet Standards/RSS.md

 ---
 Platform agnostic way to follow anything?
 Amazing.
 This is what the [[internet]] was made for.

 I use Nextcloud News as my RSS reader since it has an Android app, is pretty straightfoward and was dead simple to add to my existing Nextcloud installation.
+NetNewsWire is also extremely good if you are on macOS.

 ## Digital Gardens